Terror & tourism: Xinjiang eases its grip, but fear remains - KTVZ

 By DAKE KANG

-XINJIANG, China (AP) — Four years after Beijing launched a brutal crackdown that swept up to a million or more Uyghurs and other mostly Muslim minorities into detention camps and prisons, its control of China’s far west Xinjiang region has entered a new era.
-Chinese authorities have scaled back many of most visible aspects of the far northwestern region’s high-tech police state, and a sense of normality has crept back in.
+Four years after Beijing launched a brutal crackdown that swept up to a million or more Uyghurs and other mostly Muslim minorities into detention camps and prisons, its control of China’s far west Xinjiang region has entered a new era.
+Chinese authorities have scaled back many of most visible aspects of the region’s high-tech police state, and a sense of normality has crept back in.
 But there is no doubt about who rules, and evidence of the terror of the last four years is everywhere.

 Comments